 Traditionally, the rule of law has been viewed as the domain of lawyers and judges.
 But everyday issues of safety, rights, justice, and governance affect us all; everyone is a stakeholder in the rule of law.

-That’s why WJP’s mutually-reinforcing lines of business employ a multi-disciplinary approach through original research and data, an active and global network, and practical, locally-led programs to advance the rule of law worldwide.
+WJP’s mutually-reinforcing lines of business therefore employ a multidisciplinary approach through original research and data, an active and global network, and practical, locally-led programs to advance the rule of law worldwide.

 Research and Scholarship: The WJP’s Research & Scholarship work supports research about the meaning and measurement of the rule of law, and how it matters for economic, socio-political, and human development.
 The Rule of Law Research Consortium (RLRC) is a community of leading scholars from a variety of fields harnessing diverse methods and approaches to produce research on the rule of law and its effects on society.